eecs582-andlars-hasinha-hejohns/fuse-stackfs/README.md

 hardcodes the maximum number of files which can be created to be `1024 * 1024`.
 The largest test we run creates 4 million files, so this hardcoded maximum must be increased.

+**Warning: There is currently a bug in the Filebench implementation such that, for (relatively) new versions of the Linux kernel it is necessary to turn off virtual address space randomization.
+See https://github.com/filebench/filebench/issues/156.
+The upshot is that it's necessary to turn off virtual address space randomization via `sudo bash -c "echo 0 > /proc/sys/kernel/randomize_va_space"` before running any filebench test.**

 2.